sukesh-hg/cicd-gcp/README.md

 Cloud Build works similar to Jenkins as in it can be used to package your code into a docker image and deploy.
 Cloud Run is a No-Ops service to run code in containers and autoscale depending on the traffic it serves.

-This repository also contains a sample nodejs app with the Dockerfile. cloudbuild.yaml is used as the definition for Cloud build.
+This repository also contains a sample nodejs app with the Dockerfile. cloudbuild.yaml is used as the configuration for Cloud build.

 Pre-requisites: Access to Google Cloud platform with a valid billing id.
                 Cloud Build and Cloud Run APIs need to be enabled.